-- 1. The Inland Transport Committee (ITC) at its eighty-fourth session (Geneva, 22-25 February 2022) considered ECE/TRANS/2022/3 which contains the information on the status of implementation of the ITC Strategy until 2030 (Strategy) in 2021 and lists steps to further advance the implementation. - 2.
-ITC welcomed progress achieved in 2021 in implementing the Strategy and requested its Working Parties to continue the implementation of the Strategy based on, but not limited to, defined implementation steps.
-It also requested the secretariat to monitor the implementation of the steps and update the status information on progress achieved.
-ITC also invited its Working Parties to seize opportunities and address risks as relevant in the development of the legal instruments under the purview of ITC, as identified in ECE/TRANS/2022/3. - 3.
-This document contains updates resulting from the work undertaken by the Working Parties and by the secretariat until 30 November 2022 to inform ITC of further progress made.
-The 2022 updates are marked as bold text, information that is no-longer valid is marked as strikethrough. - 4.
-The draft of this document was consulted with the Bureau who requested its submission to eighty-fifth session of ITC.
-The Burau also requested the secretariat to present the progress achieved in the implementation of the Strategy with focus on the key issues at the restricted session of the eighty-fifth session of ITC.
-The Bureau also recommended that a follow-up next step under the task 4.3 be further added, following the adoption by the Economic and Social Council (ECOSOC) of the ITC Terms of Reference.
-It is provided in the table below, under task 4.3, for ITC consideration.
+- 1. The Inland Transport Committee (ITC) at its eighty-fifth session (Geneva, 21-24 February 2023) welcomed with satisfaction the progress achieved during 2022 in the implementation of the ITC Strategy until 2030 as reflected in ECE/TRANS/2023/3 and requested that implementation work continues including on a new step 4.3 on operationalization of ITC terms of reference (ToR) and rules of procedures (RoP).
+ITC requested the secretariat in collaboration with the Bureau to continue monitoring the implementation of the Strategy and report at its next annual meeting on the progress made, and when suitable, propose adjustments to the next steps. - 2.
+This document contains updates resulting from the work undertaken by the Working Parties and by the secretariat until 30 November 2023 to inform ITC of further progress made.
+The 2023 updates are marked as bold text, information that is no-longer valid is marked as strikethrough. - 3.
+The draft of this document was consulted with the Bureau who requested its submission to the eighty-sixth session of ITC.
+The Bureau requested the secretariat to present the progress achieved in the implementation of the Strategy with focus on the key issues under agenda item 5 of the eighty-sixth session of ITC.